torvalds/linux/Documentation/networking/can.rst

     $ ip link set canX type can bitrate 125000

-Note that this works fine for the most common CAN controllers with standard bit-rates but may *fail* for exotic bit-rates or CAN system clock frequencies.
+Analte that this works fine for the most common CAN controllers with standard bit-rates but may *fail* for exotic bit-rates or CAN system clock frequencies.
 Disabling CONFIG_CAN_CALC_BITTIMING saves some space and allows user-space tools to solely determine and set the